erikfalk/webworkerdemo/README.md

-A quick test on how to use a webworker so create a non blocking ui, while running a long task.
+A quick test on how to use a webworker to create a non blocking ui, while running a long task.